Invite friends and family to read the obituary and add memories.

 Starts at 3:00 pm (Eastern time)

-Always fascinated by geology and with a passion for learning, Gerald completed his B.S. at Western Illinois University in 1973, his M.S. at Northeastern Illinois University in 1982 and his Ph.D. at Louisiana State University in 1994.
-Gerald had a spirit of adventure and lived and worked as an expatriate petroleum geologist in countless intriguing locations from St. Thomas to Egypt, Kazakhstan, Ireland, Indonesia and Saudi Arabia.
-In these travels he took many prize winning photos and amassed an impressive collection of rocks, minerals and sand samples which overwhelmed his library shelves.
-In his retirement he shared his knowledge and passion as a university professor, industry consultant and mentor.
+Fascinated by geology and with a passion for learning, Gerald completed his B.S. at Western Illinois University in 1973, his M.S. at Northeastern Illinois University in 1982 and his Ph.D. at Louisiana State University in 1994.
+He had a spirit of adventure and lived and worked as an expatriate petroleum geologist in countless intriguing locations from St. Thomas to Egypt, Kazakhstan, Ireland, Indonesia and Saudi Arabia.
+Throughout these travels he took many prize-winning photos and amassed an impressive collection of rocks, minerals and sand samples that overwhelmed his library shelves and spilled into the garden.
+In retirement he shared his knowledge and passion as a university professor, industry consultant and mentor.

 Gerald Kuecher married Jean Ruth Fog in 1975.
 Jean was the logistics behind Gerald’s dreams and he remained grateful, amazed and in love with her until his last day.
 The two traveled the world and had two daughters, Krisann and Laura.
 In 1989, when Jean’s brother and his wife were tragically killed, Gerald welcomed their two young children, Nancy and Erik, into the family without hesitation and loved them as his own.
-Gerald loved his family and adored his grandchildren.
-Gerald is survived by his wife, Jean, his four children, Krisann, Nancy (Bobby Narang), Laura (Stefan Goepel) and Erik as well as six grandchildren.
+Gerald treasured his family and adored his grandchildren.
+Gerald is survived by his wife, Jean, his four children, Krisann, Nancy (Bobby Narang), Laura (Stefan Goepel) and Erik as well as six grandchildren, Greta, Grant, Garrett, Dev, Beryl and Shay.

 Gerald was a great writer and authored two memoirs, “Fruitcake Hill” and “Fruitcake Hill and Beyond” as well as countless scientific and geological articles.
 To borrow a quote from his book: